 On June 27, 2000 Mr. Murdy entered into an employment agreement with the Company.
 Mr. Murdy's employment agreement provides for an annual base salary of \$400,000.
 Mr. Murdy's employment agreement will expire on March 22, 2006, and unless terminated or not renewed by the Company or the employee, the term will continue thereafter on a year-to-year basis on the same terms.
 The current term renews or expires in June 2006.
 The agreement provides that, in the event of a termination of employment by the Company without cause, Mr. Murdy would receive from the Company an amount equal to the greater of base salary for the remaining term or for one year.
-In the event of a change in control of the Company (as defined in the employment agreement) the Employee may elect to terminate his employment and receive an amount equal to two times his annual base salary then in effect.
-The employment agreement contains a covenant not to compete with the Company for two years immediately following termination of employment.
+In the event of a change in control of the Company (as defined in the employment agreement) the Employee may elect to terminate his employment agreement contains a covenant not to compete with the Company for two years immediately following termination of employment.
 In the event of a change in control, the non-competition provisions apply for a period of one year immediately following the effective date of termination.